 Exact procedures will vary between hospitals and obstetricians.
 Typically, you will be moved out of the operating theatre to another room called a recovery room.
 A midwife will monitor you to make sure there are no problems until you have recovered sufficiently to be taken to the postnatal ward.
 If you have had a general anaesthetic, your birth partner and baby should be there with you when you wake up.

 After the operation, it is usual to be given a painkiller that lasts for several hours.
 It is also usual to be recommended to wear tight stockings and/or be given medication to reduce the risk of getting blood clots (thrombosis).

-The site www.caesarean.org.uk offers research-based information and support on all aspects of caesareans and vaginal birth following caesarean section.
+www.caesarean.org.uk offers research-based information and support on all aspects of caesareans and vaginal delivery following caesarean section.